Nourkasmi/Louagi-Mobile-and-Web-Application-Project/README.md

 ### 9.3 Driver Queue Management Flow

+### 9.3 Driver Queue Management Flow

-1. Driver declares availability for specific station and schedule
+- Driver declares availability for specific station and schedule
-2. Backend checks current queue status and driver eligibility
+- Backend checks current queue status and driver eligibility
-3. Driver is added to queue with appropriate position
+- Driver is added to queue with appropriate position
-4. Queue position is continuously updated as trips depart
+- Queue position is continuously updated as trips depart
-5. When driver reaches position 1, they are assigned to next trip
+- When driver reaches position 1, they are assigned to next trip
-6. Driver receives notification with trip details
+- Driver receives notification with trip details
-7. After trip completion, driver can re-enter queue if desired
+- After completing a trip, the driver may press **"I'm Available"** to request another trip:
+   - System checks that the previous trip was completed
+   - Ensures the driver has not reached the daily trip cap (e.g., 3)
+   - Confirms there is enough time left in the day
+   - If valid → driver is requeued and scheduled
+   - If not → driver receives: “No more trips available today”

 ## 11. Testing Strategy